AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/publish-and-share-fusion-templates.md

 The following statuses are available:

-* **Private**: This template is visible only for the template author and their team.
+* **[!UICONTROL Private]**: This template is visible only for the template author and their team.
-* **Published**: This template is visible only for the template author and their team.
+* **[!UICONTROL Published]**: This template is visible only for the template author and their team.
 You can send published templates for approval and copy a shareable link.
-* **Approved**: This template is visible for all Workfront Fusion users in the [!UICONTROL Public templates] tab.
+* **[!UICONTROL Approved]**: This template is visible for all Workfront Fusion users in the [!UICONTROL Public templates] tab.
 You can copy a shareable link by clicking [!UICONTROL Options] in the upper-right corner of the screen.

 You can also check the status from the [!UICONTROL Team templates] tab.
 If a template is published, it will have an icon to the right of the template name.